paigematheson14/MARCH_refgenome_blowflies/README.md

 done
 ```

-# at this point it is probably a good idea to download all of the QC files generated to save for results :)

-# BlobToolKit for QC and Detecting Contamination in Assembly
+# BlobToolKit for QC and detecting contamination

 BlobToolKit is used here for quality control and to detect potential contamination in the genome assembly.
 Several files need to be generated for BlobToolKit to function effectively: